microsoft/code-with-engineering-playbook/docs/automated-testing/unit-testing/readme.md

 - Reading from disk - It can be really tempting to the expected value of a function return in a file and read that file to compare the results.
 This creates a dependency with the system drive, and it breaks our tenet of keeping our unit tests isolated and 100% reliable.
 Any outside dependency such as file system access could potentially cause intermittent failures.
-Additionally this could be a sign that perhaps the test or unit under test is too complex and should be simplified.
+Additionally, this could be a sign that perhaps the test or unit under test is too complex and should be simplified.
-- Calling third-party APIs - When you do not control a third-party library that you are calling into, its impossible to know for sure what that is doing, and it is best to abstract it out.
-Otherwise you may be making REST calls or other potential areas of failure without directly writing the code for it.
+- Calling third-party APIs - When you do not control a third-party library that you are calling into, it's impossible to know for sure what that is doing, and it is best to abstract it out.
+Otherwise, you may be making REST calls or other potential areas of failure without directly writing the code for it.
 This is also generally a sign that the design of the system is not entirely testable.
 It is best to wrap third party API calls in interfaces or other structures so that they do not get invoked in unit tests.